Order-Preserving outer automorphisms of free and surface groups: Introduction

 \begin{cor} Let $G$ be a finitely generated non-abelian free group.
 There exists an algorithm that: given any finite subgroup $H$ of $\Out(G)$, the algorithm will out put YES if $H$ is order-preserving and NO otherwise. \end{cor}

-The method of proving \cref{thm:FiniteOrderOP} yields a construction that provides new examples of infinite order order-preserving outer automorphism of finitely generated non-abelian free groups and bi-orderable surface groups.
+We also remark that the method of proving \cref{thm:FiniteOrderOP} yields a construction that provides new examples of infinite-order order-preserving outer automorphism of finitely generated non-abelian free groups and bi-orderable surface groups.
 See \cref{cor:OPOuterAutomorphismCommutingWithFiniteOrder} for the construction.

 The second result in our paper gives a new criterion for an infinite-order outer automorphism of a finitely generated free group to be order-preserving.
-To motivated this result, let us recall a criterion for order-preserving due to Perron and Rolfsen \cite[Theorem 2.6]{PerronRolfsen03}.
+To motivate this result, we recall a criterion which guarantees that an automorphism is order-preserving, due to Perron and Rolfsen \cite[Theorem 2.6]{PerronRolfsen03}.
 Let $G$ be a rank-$n$ free group.
 Each automorphism $\varphi\in\Aut(G)$ induces a map in $\varphi_{\mathrm{ab}}\in\GL_{n}(\mathbb{Z})$ on the abelianization of $G$.
 Composing with the inclusion map $\GL_{n}(\mathbb{Z})\subset\GL_{n}(\mathbb{C})$ produces a representation $\rho:\Aut(G)\to \GL_{n}(\mathbb{C})$.
 Perron and Rolfsen proves the following sufficient condition for an element in $\Aut(G)$ to be order-preserving.

-\begin{thm}[{\cite[Theorem 2.6]{PerronRolfsen03}}] If for $\varphi\in\Aut(G)$ all the eigenvalues of $\rho(\varphi)$ are real and positive, then $\varphi$ is order-preserving. \end{thm}
+\begin{thm}[{\cite[Theorem 2.6]{PerronRolfsen03}}] If for $\varphi\in\Aut(G)$ all the eigenvalues of $\rho(\varphi) = \varphi_{\mathrm{ab}}$ are real and positive, then $\varphi$ is order-preserving. \end{thm}